 This information applies to employees working in lab environments, e.g., wet labs using chemical, biological, or radioactive materials.
-Employees working in non-research areas (Art, Facilities, etc.) should contact Occupational Safety to discuss their training needs.
+Employees working in non-research areas (Art, Facilities, etc.) should review program information under the Occupational Safety section or contact Occupational Safety staff with any questions.

-These documents/trainings must be completed and topics discussed with the new employee before work begins in the lab.
+These trainings and documents must be completed and topics discussed with the new employee before work begins in the lab.

 - All employees must complete online training that corresponds to the types of work they will be conducting during research activities.
 These courses are available through HR Self-Service and/or ICON.
 Workers who do not have a University of Iowa HawkID must contact EHS to request a guest ID in order to access these courses.
-Refer to the Laboratory Safety Training handout.
+Refer to the Required Safety Training document for common laboratory course information.
+Additional information for tracking training needs once the laboratory is established can be found at Laboratory Safety Training.

-- Some courses require site-specific training regarding hazards in the lab, as noted on the Laboratory Safety Training handout.
+- Some courses require site-specific training regarding hazards in the lab, as noted in the course information.
 The Principal Investigator or designee must provide this training before staff begins any work.

 Personal Protective Equipment (PPE):